thomas-gale/pi-gen/README.md

-EthRaspbian is a custom Linux image for the Raspberry pi 2/3/4 that runs Geth or Parity Ethereum clients as a boot service in light mode and includes other Ethereum components to support the network.
+EthRaspbian (ARM7) is a custom Linux image for the Raspberry Pi 4  that runs Geth or Parity Ethereum clients as a boot service and automatically turns the device into a full Ethereum node.
+The image includes other components of the Ethereum ecosystem such as Trinity, Status.im, Raiden, IPFS, Swarm and Vipnode as well as initial support for Eth2.0 clients.

-Due to hardware limits, Raspberry Pi is not capable of Syncing the blockchain.
-If you want to run an Ethereum full node with an ARM board please visit:
+It also runs on the Raspberry Pi 2/3 but due to hardware limitations these devices are not capable of syncing the blockchain.
+However, you can run Geth or Parity as light clients or support the Ethereum network by running other key software such as Status.im, Raiden, IPFS or Swarm.

+For running a full Ethereum node on ARM64 devices (currently NanoPC-T4 [3] and Rockpro64 [4]), please see the EthArmbian project

 https://github.com/diglos/userpatches

 # Image features

+EthRaspbian Image takes care of everything, from setting up the environment to installing and running the Ethereum software as well as synchronizing the blockchain.

+These are the main features:

-- Based on Debian Buster
+- Based on Raspbian [6] Debian Buster
 - Automatically resizes the SD card
+- Partitions and formats the USB SSD drive (in case is detected) and mount it as /home for storing the Ethereum blockchain
+- Creates an Ethereum user account
-- Changes the hostname to something like “ethnode-e2a3e6fe” (HEX chunk based on the MAC hash)
+- Changes the hostname to something like “ethnode-e2a3e6fe” (HEX chunk based on MAC hash)
-- All binaries run as systemd services and are restarted in case any problem arises

-The board may be particularly useful for the following of tasks:
+- Enables SSH
+- Automatically reboots once for hostname change, new /home mount point and MicroSD resize to take effect
+- Runs Geth by default as a Systemd service and starts syncing the Blockchain.
+Systemd monitors the Ethereum client binary and respawns it in case it gets killed or something unexpected happens (such as a reboot)
+- Includes Parity Ethereum client as well so you can switch between both clients

-- Support other key components of the Ethereum network (Swarm, IPFS, Status, Raiden Network)
+- Includes other components of the Ethereum framework such as Status.im, Raiden, IPFS and Swarm
-- Run an Ethereum light node
-- Run testnets
-- Run private networks
-- Use it as a development environment
-- Other (Sidechains, Ethereum 2.0 tests…)
+- Includes an APT repository for upgrading Ethereum packages by running apt-get install command (e.g. sudo apt-get install geth)

 # Software installed

-## Ethereum clients
-- Geth 1.9.6 (runs by default in light mode)
+- Geth: 1.9.6 (official binary)
-- Parity 2.5.9
+- Parity: 2.5.9 (cross compiled)

-## Ethereum framework
--  Swarm: 0.5.0
+- Swarm: 0.5.2 (official binary)
- - Raiden Network: 0.100.4
+- Raiden Network: 0.200.0~rc1 (official binary)
- - IPFS: 0.4.22
+- IPFS: 0.4.22 (official binary)
- - Status.im: 0.30.0~beta2
+- Status.im: 0.34.0~beta3 (cross compiled)
- - Vipnode: 2.2.1
+- Vipnode: 2.3 (official binary)

 # What you need

-1. Raspberry Pi 2/3/4
+- Raspberry Pi 4 model B (4GB)
-2. Micro SD Card and SD Adaptor (64GB Class 10 is recommended)
+- Micro SD Card
+- SSD disk with USB 3.0 (See USB SSD disk section)
-3. Power Supply for specific Raspberrypi model
+- Power Supply
-4. An ethernet cable
-5. EthRaspbian Image (download link below)
+- Ethernet cable
+- (Optional but strongly recommended) Case with a heatsink and a fan.
+- (Optional but strongly recommended) 30303 Port forwarding
-6. (Optional) USB keyboard, Monitor and HDMI cable
+- (Optional) USB keyboard, Monitor and HDMI cable (micro-HDMI)

 # Install instructions for Linux